urob/zmk-config/zmk-nodefree-config/README.md

 ## Usage details

-`helper.dtsi` provides two convenience macros. `ZMK_BEHAVIOR` creates new behaviors, and `ZMK_LAYER` adds new layers to your keymap.
+`helper.h` provides two convenience macros. `ZMK_BEHAVIOR` creates new behaviors, and `ZMK_LAYER` adds new layers to your keymap.

 ### ZMK\_BEHAVIOR